Microsoft/IntuneDocs.pt-br/intune/enrollment/troubleshoot-windows-enrollment-errors.md

 - O cliente de computador do Intune (agente de PC do Intune) ou o agente cliente do Configuration Manager está instalado no computador com Windows 10.

 #### <a name="resolution"></a>Resolução
-Use um dos seguintes métodos para resolver esse problema:
+Use um dos métodos a seguir para resolver o problema:

 ##### <a name="disable-mdm-automatic-enrollment-in-azure"></a>Desabilite o registro automático do MDM no Azure.
 1. Entre no [Portal do Azure](https://portal.azure.com/).